intel/pepc/docs/guide-cstates.md

 ### Getting Help

-Each command and subcommand supports the '-h' or '--help' option that prints the help text for that command or subcommand.
+Each command and subcommand supports the `-h` or `--help` option that prints the help text for that command or subcommand.
 For example, to get help about the 'pepc pstates config' subcommand, run:

 ```bash